-If you’re trying to decide between cloud vs. dedicated server as the right solution for your business workloads, the price is an important factor which can shape your final decision.
-From the perspective of pure operating expenses, the price tag each month on a cloud service is likely to be lower for many use cases.
-However, the cloud is not the right fit for every workload, and neither are dedicated servers.
+From the perspective of pure operating expenses, the price tag each month on a cloud service is likely to be lower for many use cases, but that doesn’t necessarily mean the cloud is the right fit for your workload.

-Evaluating cloud vs. dedicated servers solely on monthly costs paid alone is a mistake.
-There are other factors which should shape your decision.
-There are both hard and soft costs which can impact total cost of ownership (TCO) and overall client experience.
+Evaluating dedicated vs. cloud servers solely on monthly cost alone is a mistake.
+There are other factors that should shape your decision.
+There are both hard and soft costs that can impact the total cost of ownership (TCO) and overall client experience.

 A recent analysis by SherWeb put the average monthly cost of a cloud server at $313.90 vs. a dedicated, on-premises server at $1,476.31.
 This estimate took into account the technology refresh rate, scaling needs, and the indirect cost of system administration staffing.

 While this analysis gives you a ballpark comparison range, you'll want to make a more detailed estimate based on your organization's needs.

 When deciding whether cloud or dedicated server resources are the best match for your organization, it’s important to consider factors such as timelines, compliance requirements, the consistency of your workload demand, internal staff talent, and more.
 Read on for insider analysis of the factors that can really impact the cost of data hosting options, and how to tell which is best for you.